 What is Retinal Detachment?
 A retinal detachment occurs when the retina is separated from the underlying tissue by fluid; and it stops functioning.
 This causes complete loss of central and peripheral vision; and a shutter like effect that can lead to total blindness.
 A retinal detachment is a very serious problem that almost always causes blindness; unless it is assessed and treated promptly.

-For INSURED patients this is mostly covered by private hospital health insurance and for all UNINSURED patients (including pensioners) the cost is about $4500 + Medicare rebates per operation which covers the facility bed fee, the operating theatre costs, the anaesthetist, the surgeon and the assistant surgeon.
+For INSURED patients this is mostly covered by private hospital health insurance and for all UNINSURED patients (including pensioners) the cost is approximately $4500 + Medicare rebates per operation which covers the facility bed fee, the operating theatre costs, the anaesthetist, the surgeon and the assistant surgeon.

 The vitreous is a clear jelly-like substance that fills the middle of the eye.
 As we get older the vitreous may pull away from it’s attachment to the retina at the back of the eye.
 Usually the vitreous separates from the retina without causing problems.
 But sometimes the vitreous pulls hard enough to tear the retina in one or more places.
 Fluid may pass through the retinal tear, lifting the retina off the back of the eye, much like wallpaper can peel from a wall.